shlinkio/shlink/docker/README.md

     You can (and should) make the locks to be shared by all Shlink instances by using a redis server/cluster.
 Just define the `REDIS_SERVERS` env var with the list of servers.

-* **Ignore this if using Shlink 1.20 or newer**.
-The first time shlink is run, it generates a charset used to generate short codes, which is a shuffled base62 charset.

-    If you are using several shlink instances, you will probably want all of them to use the same charset.

-    You can get a shuffled base62 charset by going to [https://shlink.io/short-code-chars](https://shlink.io/short-code-chars), and then you just need to pass it to all shlink instances using the `SHORTCODE_CHARS` env var.

-    If you don't do this, each shlink instance will use a different charset.
-However this shouldn't be a problem in practice, since the chances to get a collision will be very low.

 ## Versions

 Versioning on this docker image works as follows:

 * `X.X.X`:  when providing a specific version number, the image version will match the shlink version it contains.
 For example, installing `shlinkio/shlink:1.15.0`, you will get an image containing shlink v1.15.0.
 * `stable`: always holds the latest stable tag.
-For example, if latest shlink version is 1.20.0, installing `shlinkio/shlink:stable`, you will get an image containing shlink v1.20.0
+For example, if latest shlink version is 2.0.0, installing `shlinkio/shlink:stable`, you will get an image containing shlink v2.0.0
 * `latest`: always holds the latest contents in master, and it's considered unstable and not suitable for production.

 > **Important**: The docker image was introduced with shlink v1.15.0, so there are no official images previous to that versions.